nielsenjared/nielsenjared.github.io/content/blog/algorithm-fibonacci/index.md

 ---
 title: "Learn How to Code the Fibonacci Sequence Algorithm"
-date: "2022-TODO-TODO"
+date: "2022-02-25"
 description: "If you want to learn how to code, you need to learn algorithms.
 Learning algorithms improves your problem solving skills by revealing design patterns in programming.
-In this tutorial, you will learn how to code the TODO"
+In this tutorial, you will learn how to code the nth number in the Fibonacci sequence"
 keywords: ['algorithm', 'Fibonacci', 'Fibonacci sequence', javascript', 'python']
 ---